mySites.guru

 How Do You Check PHP Versions Across All Your Sites?

-Checking one site is easy - look at Dashboard > Tools > Site Health.
+Checking one site is easy: Dashboard > Tools > Site Health.
 Checking 50 or 500 is not.

-From there, coordinate with hosting providers to upgrade PHP on the affected servers before April 9.
+From there, coordinate with hosting providers to upgrade PHP on the affected servers before the release.
+The delay gives you extra time to prepare.
 Most hosts let you change PHP versions from cPanel or Plesk without a support ticket.

 What Else is New in WordPress 7.0?